ibm-cloud-docs/api-handbook/fundamentals/headers.md

 the `IBM-API-Dry-Run` header and value alongside the rest of the information about the request.

-Even if a dry-run request succeeds, due to limitations of the dry-run validation or changes in the surrounding environment, a subsequent otherwise-identical actual may fail.
+Even if a dry-run request succeeds, due to limitations of the dry-run validation or changes in the surrounding environment, a subsequent request (without the `IBM-API-Dry-Run` header) may fail.
 As such, APIs supporting this header SHOULD advise clients on how to robustly use dry-run.{:note}

 ### Validation